angelromarco04/MyNotes/CS/OS/data/43_addressing.md

 	- Easier for the programmer to understand
 2. Compilation
 	- Code is transformed to machine code.
-	- Symbolic addresses are converted to
+	- Symbolic addresses are usually converted to relative ones.
+		- Requires to compile each individual file.
+		- Relative addr. are an offset from the beginning of the file
+	- Symbolic addresses can also be converted to physical ones.
+		- Is not recommended.
+		- Final runnable cannot be relocated.
+		- Final runnable must be loaded at a specific